jujumiago/living-civilization-framework/FOUNDATIONS.md

 LCF expands this view.

-Education is the process of developing human capability.
+LCF views education as a process that can develop human capability.

 Capability includes: